Sup2point0/integrity/faq.md

 They’re unique identifiers for each question which encode its topic, purpose, year etc. You can find out more in [Docs](docs/shards.md).

 ### Is dark mode available?
 Yep!
-The site is synced with your local system’s theme.
+The site is synced with your local system’s theme, so just enable dark mode on your device.

 I decided against allowing different themes on this site, since the focus is on maths :v

+### I’d like to request a feature please!
+Just [drop an Issue on Github](https://github.com/Sup2point0/integrity/issues), and if I like the feature, I’ll get round to implementing it!

 ### Uh, there’s a LaTeX rendering error?
 Oh dear, the parsing engine’s flopped again.
 Or more likely, I’ve made some typo in the source LaTeX.
 Drop an [issue on GitHub](https://github.com/Sup2point0/integrity/issues) and I’ll be right on fixing it.